LexisNexis® InterAction® GDPR Compliance for Lawyers

 Implementing the requirements of the General Data Protection Regulation (GDPR) in your firm’s customer relationship management (CRM) software could prove a painful, time-consuming process.
 But it doesn’t have to be.

-As used by 61 of the UK’s top 100 law firms, the Lexis InterAction CRM and business development suite gives you targeted functionality to help you move towards GDPR compliance more easily.
+GDPR for lawyers - As used by 61 of the UK’s top 100 law firms, the Lexis InterAction CRM and business development suite gives you targeted functionality to help you move towards GDPR compliance more easily.
 At the same time, it supports you in building stronger relationships with clients and delivering profitable revenue growth.